hartolit/morbid-monarchy/doc/architecture.md

 6. **SEMANTIC COHESION OVER DOGMATIC SPLITTING:** Organize code by semantic boundaries, not arbitrary file sizes or dogmatic "one struct per file" rules.
    - **Split** into multiple modules when a domain has distinct sub-responsibilities (e.g., `simulation/` split into `movement`, `rules`, `systems`).
    - **Consolidate** into a single file when a domain is one cohesive concept (e.g., a small value object plus its impls/tests) to avoid over-fragmentation and boilerplate.
+7. **COMMENTS ONLY FOR CLARITY:** Use comments to explain why code does what it does.
+Never use comments as a change log or history tracker;